google-deepmind/geckonum_benchmark_t2i/README.md

 GeckoNum is a benchmark for evaluation of numerical reasoning capabilities in text-to-image generative models.
 This repository includes:

-* Text prompts that probe different aspects of numerical reasoning
+* Text prompts that probe different aspects of numerical reasoning.
-* Human annotations of images generated using the text prompts
+* Human annotations of images generated using the text prompts.

 Due to the large size, generated images are stored separately in a <a href="https://storage.googleapis.com/geckonum_t2i_benchmark/index.html" target="_blank">Google Cloud bucket</a>.